School of Behavioral and Brain Sciences

 UT Dallas undergraduate students with strong academic records who intend to pursue a master's degree in Human Development and Early Childhood Disorders (HDCD) at UT Dallas may consider an accelerated undergraduate-graduate plan of study.
 If accepted into the program, students may take up to 15 semester credit hours of graduate courses that may be used to complete the baccalaureate degree and also to satisfy requirements for the master's degree.
 Students must maintain a 3.000 grade point average and earn grades of B or better in graduate courses taken.

 Students should apply for Fast Track admission in the semester they reach 90 semester credit hours.
 To qualify for application, undergraduate students must have completed at least 18 semester credit hours in major core courses at UT Dallas.
-To be eligible for Fast Track admission, students must have completed at least 90 semester credit hours toward a baccalaureate degree, and meet program admission requirements, including submission of GRE scores.
+To be eligible for Fast Track admission, students must have completed at least 90 semester credit hours toward a baccalaureate degree, completed a minimum of 36 hours of general education core curriculum classes, and meet program admission requirements, including submission of GRE scores.
 Apply to the Fast Track program through the HDCD Program Office.
 Students should consult with a graduate advisor regarding admissions criteria and plans of study.

 1. Incoming freshmen must enroll and complete requirements of UNIV 1010 and the corresponding school-related freshman seminar course.
 Students, including transfer students, who complete their core curriculum at UT Dallas must take UNIV 2020.

 2. Curriculum Requirements can be fulfilled by other approved courses from institutions of higher education.
 The courses listed are recommended as the most efficient way to satisfy both Core Curriculum and Major Requirements at UT Dallas.